Patient Data and the App Economy: What’s Next?

 The marketplace has exploded in the last couple of years with health care IoT and HIE devices and apps.
 And there is no grander world stage to unveil new tech gadgets than the Consumer Electronics Show (CES), held annually in Las Vegas.

-A solar cow may have taken the 2019 CES Innovation Award (we’re not kidding), but it’s this year’s new health tech product announcements that get us most excited at Bridge Connector.
+A solar cow may have taken the 2019 CES Innovation Award (we’re not kidding), but it’s this year’s new health application and tech product announcements that get us most excited at Bridge Connector.
 And several devices/apps show great promise, in our opinion, to improve patient–provider communication and accountability:

 - Omron’s Heartguide blood pressure smartwatch, the “first, clinically accurate, wearable blood pressure monitor,” which takes medical-grade measurements and night readings to test for hypertension and risk of stroke while sleeping; syncs with the HeartAdvisor app to communicate this data back to doctors